 We provide nutritious meals and snacks throughout the day.
 Menus are posted for your reference.
 At The Academy centers, a continental style breakfast will be provided each morning from opening to 9 a.m.
 Parents may enjoy breakfast in the breakfast area with their child if they desire.
+This food must remain in the designated continental breakfast area and is not allowed in the classroom.
 Meal and snack times are scheduled according to a group's age and developmental level.
+Meals will not be provided outside of those schedule times.
 Please alert the staff concerning any special dietary needs or food allergies.
 Parents may substitute components of meals and snacks, but substitutions must be in line with USDA regulations and all components must be provided for the child.